Nuclear Fuel Cycle and Materials

 Management of Spent Fuel from Power Reactors

-Objective: To increase the capability of interested Member States to plan strategies, including long term strategies, and manage safely and reliably spent fuel by exchanging information on status and trends, by identifying problems and fostering collaboration to implement better strategies.
+To increase the capability of interested Member States to plan strategies, including long term strategies, and manage safely and reliably spent fuel by exchanging information on status and trends, the project on 'Promoting Technologies and Strategies for Spent Fuel Management' identifies problems and fosters collaboration to implement better strategies.

-There are a number of tasks implemented under this project.
-These are:
+There are a number of tasks implemented under this project: